callanblythebrombacher/basalt-assesment/readme.md

 ## 1. &nbsp;About The App

 ### 1.1. &nbsp;Hosting
-- the app is hosted on a aws lambda function:  <a href="https://x71l6czapd.execute-api.us-east-1.amazonaws.com/dev/">click to view</a>
+- the app is hosted on an aws lambda function:  <a href="https://x71l6czapd.execute-api.us-east-1.amazonaws.com/dev/">click to view</a>
 - the db is hosted with atlas and linked to aws
 - the app is a express monolith, which serves a react build through express